The Book of Fish: Critical response

 Going by Korean review aggregator Naver Movie Database, the film holds an approval rating of 9.11 from the audience.

 Kim Boram reviewing The Book of Fish for Yonhap wrote that the film keeps interest of the viewers alive as the tone is not serious.
-He opined that the beautiful scenery of Heuksando Island makes the viewing pleasurable.
-He praised the performances of Sol Kyung-gu as an open-minded scholar and Byun Yo-han as Chang-dae, a young but conservative fisherman.
+He considered that the beautiful scenery of Heuksando Island made the viewing pleasurable.
+He praised the performances of Sul Kyung-gu as an open-minded scholar and Byun Yo-han as Chang-dae, a young but conservative fisherman.
 Concluding the review Boram said, "The black-and-white cinematography makes the movie feel like a Joseon Dynasty ink painting, .... and the viewers even get the sense that color is not really important in the script-driven and performance-based piece."